FollyHayjay/Project-Two/README.md

 ### Introduction
 In this project, the customer segmentation for a subscription service is analysed.
 However, before the analysis, the customer segmentation dataset was subjected to data cleaning and preparation to ensure no missing or incorrect values in critical columns like subscription type and dates, revenue, and canceled.
-Also, the data type is checked to ensure they are correctly formatted before further analysis.
-Importantly, duplicate values were removed from the dataset while in the Excel environment to obtain unique entries in the dataset to attain the right information from the provided data.

 ### Objectives